 These are 8-10 in number and is located along the external iliac vessels.
 The medial nodes get the lymph from the pelvic viscera and lower limb, while the lateral nodes get the lymph from the territories of inferior epigastric and deep circumflex iliac vessels.
-Afferents from these node enter the common iliac nodes.
+Afferents from these nodes enter the common iliac nodes.

 Common Iliac Nodes

-These are 4-6 in number and be located along the common iliac vessels (Lateral group) and below the bifurcation of the aorta (medial group).
+These are 4-6 in number and are located along the common iliac vessels (Lateral group) and below the bifurcation of the aorta (medial group).
 The Lateral group of nodes gets the lymph from the pelvis and lower limb via external and internal iliac nodes, while the medial group of nodes gets the lymph from the pelvic viscera directly and via the internal iliac and sacral nodes.

 Aortic Lymph Nodes